 - 1. Any time a student is more than 20 minutes tardy to a class, it counts as an unexcused absence. - 2.
 If a student is tardy at the beginning of the day, they need to report to the high school office.
-For a tardy at any other time of the day, student will be required to report to the office for a pass. - 3.
+For a tardy at any other time of the day, students will be required to report to the office for a pass. - 3.
 The 1st time a student is tardy, they will receive a warning.
-The 2nd time a student is tardy they will receive an afterschool detention.
-All tardies after #2 will receive an hour of after school detention. - 4.
+The 2nd time a student is tardy they will receive an after school detention to be served that day or the next day.
+All tardies after #2 will receive an after school detention.
+Any detention not served will result in an in school suspension. - 4.
 This process will start over at the beginning of 2nd semester with 1 warning.
-The 2nd time and all subsequent times a student is tardy will result in an afterschool detention.
+The 2nd time and all subsequent times a student is tardy will result in an after school detention.